broofa/runmd/src/README_js.md

 Return `null` to omit the line from the rendered output.

-# Pro-tip: RunMD + Chrome + Markdown Preview Plus
+# Recommended workflow: RunMD + Chrome + Markdown Preview Plus

 There's more than one way to visualize changes to Markdown files as you edit them, but the following works pretty well for me:

   * Install [the Markdown Preview Plus](https://goo.gl/iDhAL) Chrome
   * ...
 Allow it to access file URLs" (in chrome://extensions tab)
   * ...
 Set Reload Frequency to "1 second" (in the extension options)
   * Launch `runmd` with the `--watch` option to have it continuously re-render your output file as you make changes
-  * Open the output file in Chrome (should update any time you save input file)
+  * Open the output file in Chrome, and it will update in realtime as you make changes to your runmd input file(s)